Diagnosis

 Credit: Koldunov / iStock / Getty Images

-Chronic obstructive pulmonary disease (COPD) affects millions worldwide and is a leading cause of morbidity and mortality1 2.
-Diagnosing COPD can be challenging because its symptoms often overlap with other lung conditions, and many people remain undiagnosed until the disease is advanced3 .
-Accurate diagnosis relies on a combination of clinical assessment, lung function testing, and imaging to confirm airflow obstruction and evaluate disease severity4 5.
+Chronic obstructive pulmonary disease (COPD) affects millions worldwide and is a leading cause of morbidity and mortality12.
+If a clinician needs to diagnose COPD, the key step is COPD diagnosis with spirometry because symptoms often overlap with other lung conditions and many people remain undiagnosed until the disease is advanced3.
+Accurate diagnosis and COPD monitoring rely on a combination of clinical assessment, lung function testing, spirometry results, and imaging to confirm airflow obstruction and evaluate disease severity45.

 Medical History Assessment